jefbags/jefbags.github.io/_posts/2015-07-26-In-the-land-of-milk-and-honeypots-:-part-two.md

 	tcpdump -i br-lan icmp

 Ok, seems to be up and running!
-REbooted a few times, and retested.
-We are set to move on.
+Rebooted a few times, and retested.
+There were a couple of hiccups, and the wrong dump will easily overwhelm the device.
+But generally, we are set to move on.

 ![pic]({{ site.baseurl }}/images/post2/pic2.png)

-## Hardening the OpenWRT device
+## Setting up public key authentication

-Next I need to lock the router down.
+Next I need to start and lock the router down.
 There are several standard steps that will be taken.
 Mostly, I following along with the items noted on the OpenWRT website where an excellent tutorial exists ([http://wiki.openwrt.org/doc/howto/secure.access](http://wiki.openwrt.org/doc/howto/secure.access)).

+I want to start by setting up keys that need to be present in order to SSH to the router.

 > test